Patrascanu-Petre-Daniel/GSOC-Fadein-Test/README.md

 # GSOC-Fadein-Test
-This is a test for a animation using GSOC
+This is a test for an animation using GSOC